BlueMango10/bfup-scrabble-project/NOTES.md

 9. Support all client messages.
 10. Change all pieces in hand if no moves were found.
 11. Make sure it plays nicely with other bots `:)`
-12. At this point we should be satisfying the project requirements.
+12. **At this point we should be satisfying the project requirements.**
+13. Make it so we do multiple attempts at each start postion.

 ## Algoritm approach

 ### Finding valid words with given start letter using the letters in the hand for the rest of the word
 1. Use the step function with the given first letter.
 2. For each letter in the resulting dictionary, try looking it up using step.
-3. If it exists, repeat step 2-3 with the ned dictionary as root.
+3. If it exists, repeat step 2-3 with the next dictionary as root.
 4. Otherwise conclude that no word exists on this path.
 5. If you at any point reach a valid end of a word, try that word, but save where you are at so you can continue the search if the word cannot be used.